Which are the best PEMF Machines?

 It’s true that most low-intensity systems also have higher-intensity (not high-intensity) applicators for localised pain relief and tissue repair.
 But the peak on these is still only 100-300 microTesla (3 gauss, which is still low-intensity), and that’s quite enough for most issues.

 We don’t even recommend the daily use of these low levels for chronic health issues — we make a clear distinction between their use with acute localised conditions and chronic systemic issues.
-Meanwhile many high-intensity systems peak at millions of microTesla.
+Meanwhile many high-intensity systems peak at over a million microTesla.

 The most honest high-intensity manufacturers (Pulsed Energy Technologies is a good example) acknowledge that both low- and high-intensity PEMF devices have a role, and can even complement each other (high for the specialist clinic, low for home users).